 Wellings resides in Winchester, MA with her husband and their family.

 - LLM, Taxation, salutatorian, Boston University School of Law

 - JD, magna cum laude and Order of the Coif, Boston College Law School

 Benjamin M. Willis is a contributing editor for Tax Notes Federal and Tax Notes International.
 He has worked in PwC’s national mergers and acquisitions and international tax services groups, designing and implementing inbound and outbound cross-border transactions for multinational firms, and as an attorney-adviser in the Treasury Office of Tax Policy.
 He also worked as a senior technical adviser in the IRS Office of Chief Counsel, as a senior corporate tax counsel for the Senate Finance Committee, and as leader of the corporate tax group in BDO’s national office.
 He writes the column Willis Weighs In.
 He received his JD from New England Law Boston and his LLM from Boston University School of Law and specializes in cross-border corporate taxation with strong experience in the taxation of passthrough entities.

-Chris and his wife Lann Salyard Woehrle, MD, are members of the Leadership Board of the McGovern Institute of Brain Research at MIT in Cambridge, MA where they established a research fund for the investigation of psychiatric diseases.
+Woehrle is married to Lann Salyard Woehrle, MD, a retired member of the medical staff at Pennsylvania Hospital.
+In addition to supporting his wife’s philanthropy in pancreatic cancer research, he has endowed a named scholarship at his prep school and supported two bricks and mortar campaigns each at the major gift level.
+The couple are members of the leadership board of the McGovern Institute of Brain Research at MIT in Cambridge, MA where they established a research fund for investigation of psychiatric diseases.